 CrO42- + Pb(CH3COO)2 → PbCrO4 +CH3COONa

-Requirements: Orginal salt, powdered potassium dichromate, conc.
-Sulphuric acid, sodium hydroxide, dilute acetic acid, lead acetate, test tube, test holder, spatula, glass rod, dropper, bunsen burner.
+Requirements: Orginal salt, powdered potassium dichromate, concentrated sulphuric acid, sodium hydroxide, dilute acetic acid, lead acetate, test tube, test holder, spatula, glass rod, dropper, bunsen burner.

-- A small quantity of salt is taken in the test tube.
-To this add a small amount of powdered potassium dichromate using a spatula.
+- A small quantity of salt is taken in a test tube.
+To this, add a small amount of powdered potassium dichromate using a spatula.
 Mix it with a glass rod.

 - Add a small amount of concentrated sulphuric acid to the test tube dropper.

 - Heat the test tube over the Bunsen burner and hold the test tube using the holder.

 - Red fumes should be given out, indicating the formation of chromyl chloride.

 - This red fume should be collected using another test tube.

 - Next, add a small volume of sodium hydroxide to the test tube filled with red fumes using a dropper.